lab47/lace/README.md

 ## Linter mode

-To run Joker in linter mode pass `--lint --dialect <dialect>` flag, where `<dialect>` can be `clj`, `cljs`, `joker` or `edn`.
+To run Joker in linter mode pass `--lint --dialect <dialect>` flag, where `<dialect>` can be `clj`, `cljs`, `lace` or `edn`.
 If `--dialect <dialect>` is omitted, it will be set based on file extension.
-For example, `joker --lint foo.clj` will run linter for the file `foo.clj` using Clojure (as opposed to ClojureScript or Joker) dialect. `joker --lint --dialect cljs -` will run linter for standard input using ClojureScript dialect.
+For example, `lace --lint foo.clj` will run linter for the file `foo.clj` using Clojure (as opposed to ClojureScript or Joker) dialect. `lace --lint --dialect cljs -` will run linter for standard input using ClojureScript dialect.
 Linter will read and parse all forms in the provided file (or read them from standard input) and output errors and warnings (if any) to standard output (for `edn` dialect it will only run read phase and won't parse anything).
 Let's say you have file `test.clj` with the following content:
 ```clojure
 (let [a 1])
 ```
-Executing the following command `joker --lint test.clj` will produce the following output:
+Executing the following command `lace --lint test.clj` will produce the following output:
 ```
 test.clj:1:1: Parse warning: let form with empty body
 ```